Cairnarvon/goldbug/doc/cipher.rst

    :param alphabet: the ordered alphabet to use.

+.. class:: Autokey(key, alphabet='abcdefghijklmnopqrstuvwxyz')

+   The autokey or autoclave cipher is a variation on the :class:`Vigenere` cipher, in which, rather than repeating the key indefinitely, the plaintext is appended to the key.

+   Blaise de Vigenère's own version of this cipher used a single letter as the key; this implementation allows keywords of arbitrary length (greater than zero).

 .. class:: Caesar(key)

    The Caesar cipher, also known as the shift cipher or Caesar shift, is a